syncfusion-content/xamarin-docs/Xamarin/SfSchedule/localization.md

 {% endtabs %}

 ### Adding Localize class in Android and iOS project inheriting from ILocalize
-You need to add the Localize class in Android and iOS project inheriting from ILocalize.
-We got the CultureInfo and set the same to Schedule Locale by using `GetCurrentCultureInfo` and `SetLocale`.
-For UWP, no sample level changes required.
+You need to add the Localize class in Android and iOS project by inheriting from ILocalize.
+You can get the CultureInfo and set the same to Schedule Locale by using `GetCurrentCultureInfo` and `SetLocale`.

 Localize class for Android project,